Ariganu/ariganu.github.io/_posts/2024-09-17-Scope of it all.md

 I've come up with ways to keep the game visually appealing, immersive and generally nice to look at.
 First thought when someone sees the game should be "oh neat".

-I'm constantly looking new ways to present the game in unique and beautiful ways that is non-trivial to produce.
+I'm constantly looking new ways to present the game in unique and beautiful ways that is trivial to produce.
 You wouldn't believe how fast I can create spaceships on a blender once I have a design on my mind.
 Game's aesthetic direction enables me to have easily producable designs too.

 ---
 **Compromising shouldn't be about scrapping things as a whole.
 It should be about adapting the concept in a unique and production friendly way.**